ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 Q: How do we always end up at, "Whatever we did was okay, but somehow it stopped working"?

 A: Some things are just inevitable:
-* Degradation: things start to wear out because of time
+* **Degradation**: things start to wear out because of time
-* Dysfunction: once things wear out, they stop working
+* **Dysfunction**: once things wear out, they stop working
-* Expiry: after they stop working, things start to decay and fall away
+* **Expiry**: after they stop working, things start to decay and fall away

-However, these also stimulate positive change: degradation stimulates the idea of maintaining things and transforming them. dysfunction drives innovation and challenging things and expiry stimulates creating and starting over.
+However, these also stimulate positive change: degradation stimulates the idea of maintaining things and transforming them.
+Dysfunction drives innovation and challenging things and expiry stimulates creating and starting over.

 Why does this happen?